-i.
-The election will take place preceding the SHA Board of Directors April Meeting.
+i) The election will take place preceding the Hockey Saskatchewan Board of Directors April Meeting.

-ii.
-The elected Chairperson will take the position immediately following the SHA AGM.
+ii) The elected Chairperson will take the position immediately following the Hockey Saskatchewan AGM.

-h) The Officers of the SHA are responsible for creating policy and initiatives to be recommended to the SHA Board of Directors, as well as overseeing the affairs of the Association between Board Meetings, by managing the following portfolios:
+h) The Officers of Hockey Saskatchewan are responsible for creating policy and initiatives to be recommended to the Hockey Saskatchewan Board of Directors, as well as overseeing the affairs of the Association between Board Meetings, by managing the following portfolios: